-An extremely low % of our users encounter this message (since it only occurs on low-resource hosting accounts), and the users who do have always resolved this by following the resolutions below.
+An extremely low percentage of our users encounter this message (since it only occurs on low-resource hosting accounts), and the users who do have always resolved this by following the resolutions below.

 An error of type E_USER_ERROR was caused in line 374 of the file public_html/wp-content/plugins/myworks-quickbooks-pos-sync/includes/lib/qbo-lib/QuickBooks/Driver/Sql/Mysqli.php.